 You've probably thought a lot about the date of your big day, but have you considered your wedding time of day?
 Though late afternoon/evening is a very popular choice, wedding time can be any time you want.
 Here are the pros and cons of each.

-Cons: Vendors won't be able to book another event on the same day, so they might charge more.
+- Cons: Vendors won't be able to book another event on the same day so that they might charge more.
 Some guests might expect a meal regardless of the hour.

 A Combo Wedding Time